Home & Commercial Services industry icon

 What Is RestoPros?

-RestoPros is a franchise in the Home & Commercial Services category that provides residential and commercial restoration and remediation for properties damaged by water, fire, smoke, mold, and weather.
-Franchisees operate from a home office or a light commercial office/warehouse with storage and provide services to private residences and commercial properties, receiving referrals from insurance agents and related trades and being primarily paid by insurance companies.
+RestoPros is a franchise in the Home & Commercial Services category that provides residential and commercial restoration and remediation services for properties damaged by water, fire, smoke, mold, and weather.
+The operational model is home-based or light commercial, with franchisees operating from a home office or a light commercial office/warehouse with sufficient storage.
+It serves both private residences and commercial properties (B2C and B2B) and is primarily paid by insurance companies, with referrals from insurance agents and related service providers.
 The core service bundle includes damage removal, mitigation and restoration, repair, remodel, rebuild and reconstruction, large-loss services, and contents storage.

 RestoPros Franchise: Pros and Cons